deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 </tbody>
 </table>

+### Features of working with a set of Minimal modules on bare metal

+{% alert level="warning" %}
-> **Note** that several basic modules are not included in the set of modules `Minimal` (for example, the CNI module).
+**Note** that several basic modules are not included in the set of modules `Minimal` (for example, the CNI module).

 Deckhouse with the set of modules `Minimal` without the basic modules will be able to work only in an already deployed cluster.
+{% endalert %}

+To install a Deckhouse with a set of `Minimal` modules the following modules must be enabled on bare metal by specifying them in the installer configuration file:

+* registry-packages-proxy;
+* cloud-data-crd;
+* node-manager;
+* cni-cilium (or another CNI control module if necessary);
+* kube-dns;
+* control-plane-manager.

 ## Managing placement of Deckhouse components